hhandika/segul/README.md

 ### Using a pre-compiled library

-The pre-compiled library is available at [the release page](https://github.com/hhandika/segul/releases/).
+The pre-compiled library is available in [the release page](https://github.com/hhandika/segul/releases/).
 The typical workflow is as follow:

 1. Download the zip file in [the release page](https://github.com/hhandika/segul/releases/) to your computer, using a browser or using a command line app.
 2. Extract the zip file.